RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/Introduction.md

 2. How the standards and data sources are being used using real examples
     1. How some vendors are using them in their tools
     2. How some users are using them in their environments
 3. Applying all this for Risk Based Prioritization
+    1. Showing 3 different Risk Based Prioritization schemes with data and code.

 !!! tip "The guide includes Applied material"
     :material-play-box-edit-outline: on a menu item indicates the content is more hands on - applying the content from the guide.